Call Today +44 207 993 6524

 There'e a lot to be said for this approach though - nobody outstays their welcome at the microphone and nobody has to endure listening to the the flower arrangers being thanked.
 Any wedding speech nailed down to such a short time frame will need careful thinking about indeed because there's simply no opportunity to waste words.
 However, when it comes to the content it's almost exactly identical to the comparative speeches we have over in the UK and despite much debate as to who understands comedy better, it all works in exactly the same way.
 I've written wedding toasts for East Coast, West Coast and clients in the middle of the Plains and they all laugh at the same things we do, so never try writing a wedding toast thinking that you're going to have to make it like an episode of Friends.
 There's no need.

 As a rough guide to writing a wedding toast, never waste time thanking anyone - it makes sense they were either paid or were happy to do it without recognition.
 Never become involved in anecdotes - there's no time and American audiences tend to prefer humorous overviews rather than granular detail of questionable events, but then don't we all?
 And don't even dream about being edgy.
-I am firmly committed to pitching the humour in speeches right down the middle and that doesn't make it any less funny.
+I am firmly committed to pitching the humor in speeches right down the middle and that doesn't make it any less funny.
 Some British clients prefer to make things a little more risky but never for an American client - it's just not what they're about.

 In fact thinking about it, we could learn a lot from the country which gave the world the gold standard in customer service.
 Their weddings are viewed as entertainment spectacles so they're constantly thinking of the comfort of the guests, which when it comes to writing a wedding toast means short, sharp, snappy speeches, with all the woolliness taken out.
 Just my cup of tea.